 We also offer screening and treatment for Tuberculosis, Sexually Transmitted Infections, and other HIV related illnesses (opportunistic infections); safe male circumcision and other HIV preventive interventions.

-Currently, 1015 clients are enrolled in the HIV/AIDS program, with 99% of them currently on Antiretroviral drugs (ARVs), with 89 % of them virally suppressed. sixty-five of these HIV positive clients under 15 years.
+Currently, 1065 clients are enrolled in the HIV/AIDS program and all of them are on Highly Active Antiretroviral Therapy (HAART) currently on Antiretroviral drugs (ARVs), with 89 % of them virally suppressed. sixty-five of these HIV positive clients under 15 years.

 We also have a robust PMTCT program with 103 HIV positive mothers currently enrolled under care.
 We offer ARVS, viral load monitoring, monthly interactions with these mothers in family support groups to address client specific concern and challenges like Gender Based Violence, stigma etc., that might hamper their adherence to medications; as well as Niverapine syrup and monitoring of HIV exposed babies to prevent them from contacting the virus.
 Only 2.86% of babies born from the mothers in this program are tested HIV positive over the last year.